 Thank you for your submissions to the 2015 Book Awards

-Judging will begin shortly.
-Stay tuned for the 2015 winners!
+Judging is underway.
+Stay tuned for the 2015 winners in October!

 Applications for the 2016 competition are now available